For most start-ups and small businesses, your website plays a crucial role in informing, educating, and generating sales

 - Fixing it.

 However, unlike the waving of wet fingers or listening to the HiPPO, Conversion Rate Optimization is based on cold, hard facts.
 It’s a structured and systematic approach that takes in analytics, user feedback, and testing to determine the best approach for maximizing the potential “conversion rate” of a particular page.

 The world of CRO is filled with strange new words and jargon such as A/B Testing, heatmapping, and Fitt’s Law.
 At the heart of CRO is the combination of the objective with the subjective – making creative decisions and changes based upon quantitative data.

 There’s a raft of software and services to help you identify the important conversion factors.
-One of the services we use for CRO work creates videos – such as this one showing an anonymous user navigating the KEXINO site:
+One of the services we use for CRO work creates videos – such as this one showing an anonymous user navigating the KEXINO site (click the image below to view the video):

 The video clearly shows the “trail” of their mouse cursor, what they clicked on, which pages they visited – for how long – and how far they scrolled on each page.
 Using video captures like this allows you to see what content is deemed important and how users navigate your site.
 Understanding the customer journey allows you to better collate and present your information to convert at the highest level possible.